Fall and Winter Golf In Arizona

 A little reminder about the reseed process: the cooler temps send the traditional Bermuda grass into hibernation (it’s dormant in the winter) so it stops growing and turns brown.
 The team reseeds with winter grass, the rye, to maintain a lush landscape throughout the year and keep our courses in tip-top shape throughout the year.

-Many of our members are snowbirds – they live in cooler parts of the country during the summer months and flock back to Arizona to enjoy mild winters.
+Many of our members live in cooler parts of the country during the summer months and flock back to Arizona to enjoy mild winters.
 So, this time of year is when the club is rocking with special events, wine dinners, parties and a huge number of activities.
 Don’t miss the regular Bridge and Mahjong tournaments or Bocce leagues.

 While it’s true Arizona is the Ultimate Winter Destination and mild temperatures make for exceptional golfing conditions, there are still a few things to keep in mind when teeing off in the cooler months.

 And, of course, be sure to drink plenty of water and use sunscreen.
-Even during the winter it’s important to stay properly hydrated and protect yourself.
+Even during the winter it’s important to stay properly hydrated and protect yourself from the sun.

-Interested in joining Superstition Mountain and enjoying prime winter golf?
+Interested in joining Superstition Mountain and enjoying the ultimate winter destination?
 Signup to receive updates on membership opportunities: /membership.